 2020’s Top Challenge: The Talent Shortage

-It’s difficult to read any insight or news about the staffing and recruiting industry without seeing warnings and concern about the talent shortage.
+It’s difficult to read any insight or news about the recruitment industry without seeing warnings and concern about the talent shortage.
 It’s on every agency’s mind and the effects are undoubtedly being felt by recruiters, salespeople, and the candidates themselves.

 At risk of stating the obvious, candidates are the key component in any successful recruitment process.
 Without talented candidates, roles would be left unfilled and clients left unhappy.
 And, if clients are unhappy because of a lack of candidates, recruiting businesses will feel the direct effects in their revenue targets and overall business goals.

 While the talent and skills shortage being felt across the industry is a sign of a lower unemployment rate – undoubtedly a good thing – it spells trouble for businesses who depend on that talent as their key commodity.

 As part of our annual Global Recruitment Insights and Data (GRID) survey, we asked more than 2,000 recruitment industry professionals across 10 countries to reflect on the opportunities and challenges they’re facing in 2020.
 Unsurprisingly, concerns about the talent shortage were abundant.

 Read on for a deep dive into how the talent shortage is viewed by recruitment professionals and how many are attempting to overcome it.

 It’s no surprise that recruiting pros agree on the importance of establishing a solid candidate pool in today’s hyper-competitive market.
 Forty-three percent feel that candidate acquisition is their top priority in 2020, with candidate engagement a top priority for 27 percent.